mozilla/www.ccadb.org/cas/ALV.md

 <li> Check that the audit period dates in the audit statement match the format requirements. </li>
 <li> If the dates in the audit statement follow the format requirements, then this error can also be the result of the audit period being stated in various locations throughout the document or separately in different rows within a table, etc. </li>
 <li>It helps ALV for the audit period to be stated towards the top of the document </li>
-<li> You may see this error if there are other problems with the audit period, such as it being less than one month -- point-in-time audits have to be manually reviewed. </li>
+<li> You may see this error if there are other problems with the audit report date or the audit period, such as it being less than one month -- point-in-time audits have to be manually reviewed. </li>
 </ul>
 </td>
 </tr>